Color-Changing Garments for Emotional Reflection

 None None None None None

 Tensions of Data-Driven Reflection: A Case Study of Real-Time Emotional Biosensing.
 2018.
 Noura Howell, Laura Devendorf, Tomás Alfonso Vega Gálvez, Rundong Tian, Kimiko Ryokai.
-Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems. url pdf
+Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems. pdf

 None None None None None None None None

 Biosignals as Social Cues: Ambiguity and Emotional Interpretation in Social Displays of Skin Conductance.
 2016.
 Noura Howell, Laura Devendorf, Rundong (Kevin) Tian, Tomás Vega Galvez, Nan-Wei Gong, Ivan Poupyrev, Eric Paulos, Kimiko Ryokai.
-Proceedings of the 2016 ACM Conference on Designing Interactive Systems. url pdf
+Proceedings of the 2016 ACM Conference on Designing Interactive Systems. pdf

 2015 - 2018